X-Immersion/Geppetto_Unreal_documentation/docs/GettingStarted.md

 # Geppetto UE 2.0.0 – Getting Started

-This chapter provides a complete flow of the Geppetto plugin to crate a pre-generated or a runtime lipsync in the Unreal Editor.
+This chapter provides a complete flow of the Geppetto plugin to create a pre-generated or a runtime lipsync in the Unreal Editor.

 **[← Table of contents](../README.md#table-of-contents)**